Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization

-Here $\vec{a}$---~vector $K\times 1 $ from the Gaussian distribution $\mathcal{N}\left(0,1 \right) $, it can be interpreted as a vector of optimized parameters (components of this vector in fact are the coefficients of expansion of the desired density of the basis functions, which contain information about the characteristic behavior of the density of the fluid near the walls).
-During the optimization, the coefficients of the vector $\vec{a}$ will be changing and the vector $\vec{x}_{new}$ will be changing for minimizing the $\Omega$~potential.
+Here $\vec{a}$ ---~vector $K\times 1 $ from the Gaussian distribution with the mean equal of zero and the standard deviation of one $\mathcal{N}\left(0,1 \right) $.
+Vector $\vec{a}$ can be interpreted as a vector of optimized parameters (components of this vector in fact are the expansion coefficients in \eqref{eq:basis representation} of the desired density).
+During the optimization, the components of the vector $\vec{a}$ and the vector $\vec{x}_{new}$ will be changing for minimizing the $\Omega$~potential.

-As a result, after principal component analysis (PCA) based on the $ \vec{X}$ matrix, a new basis of 10 vectors was calculated (the view of the first five principal components of the basis on \fref{fig:PCA_basis}), which cover 95\% of information by energy criterion.
-This means that instead of searching for 140 unknown numbers $\vec{a}$, we have to search for only 10, and the quality of this approach will practically not differ from the solution with the search for all 140 coefficients.
+As a result, after applying principal component analysis (PCA) on the matrix $\vec{X}$, a new basis of 10 vectors was calculated (the first five principal components is shown on \fref{fig:PCA_basis}), which cover 95\% of information by energy criterion.
+This means that instead of searching for 140 unknown numbers, we have to search for only 10 components of vector $\vec{a}$, and the quality of this approach will practically not differ from the solution with searching all 140 coefficients.